-Introduction: The use of smartphones has now become a lifestyle necessity for adolescents.
-The convenience provided by smartphones will become a problem if used excessively and can lead to nomophobia, which is the fear of being away from smartphones.
+Introduction: Smartphones have become a necessary part of adolescent life.
+While they offer convenience, excessive use can lead to nomophobia, the fear of being away from smartphones.
 One of the efforts to overcome nomophobia is self-control.
-The purpose of this study was to determine the relationship between self-control and the tendency of no mobile phobia (nomophobia) in adolescents at SMAN 1 Banjarbaru.
+This study aimed to determine the relationship between self-control and the tendency of no mobile phobia (nomophobia) in adolescents at SMAN 1 Banjarbaru.

-Method: This study used a cross sectional design.
+Method: This study used a cross-sectional design.
 The technique used was stratified random sampling.
 The research sample amounted to 233 students of SMAN 1 Banjarbaru.
-The variable were self-control and the tendency of nomophobia (mobile phone phobia).
-Data were collected by questionnaire and Nomophobia questionnaire and analyzed by Spearman correlation test
+The variables were self-control and the tendency of nomophobia (mobile phone phobia).
+Data were collected by questionnaire and Nomophobia questionnaire and analyzed by Spearman correlation test.

-Results: The results showed that 127 people (54.5%) had low self-control and 126 people (54.1%) experienced severe nomophobia.
-The p-value of 0.028 and the coefficient r -0.144 were obtained, indicating that there is a negative relationship between self-control and the tendency of nomophobia in adolescents with a weak relationship strength.
+Results: The findings revealed that 127 individuals (54.5%) had low self-control, while 126 individuals (54.1%) reported severe nomophobia.
+The p-value of 0.028 and the coefficient r -0.144 were obtained, indicating a negative relationship between self-control and the tendency of nomophobia among adolescents, with a weak strength of association.

-Conclusions: There is a relationship between self-control and the tendency of no mobile phone phobia (nomophobia) in adolescents at SMAN 1 Banjarbaru.
-Further research is needed on other factors that can influence nomophobia.
+Conclusions: There is a relationship between self-control and the tendency for nomophobia (no mobile phone phobia) among adolescents at SMAN 1 Banjarbaru.
+Further research is needed to explore other factors that may influence nomophobia.